alexbosworth/ln-service/README.md

 Determine if a payment destination is actually payable by probing it

-Requires lnd built with routerrpc build tag

 Requires `offchain:write` permission

-Note: on versions of lnd prior to 0.7.1, is_payable will always be false

-`incoming_peer` is not supported on LND 0.8.2 and below

     {
       [cltv_delta]: <Final CLTV Delta Number>